RonMcKay/UQGAN/README.md

 </div>

-This repository supplies the code for training an UQGAN als well as all reference implementations of related works mentioned in the paper.
+This repository supplies the code for training an UQGAN as well as all reference implementations of related works mentioned in the paper.

 # Table of Contents
 - [Installation](#installation)